 6. Why do you want to work as a claims adjuster?

-Some common duties include: Evaluating the extent of the damage; Finding out what happened; Determining who is liable; Establishing the amount of damages owed.
+Some common duties include: Evaluating the extent of the damage; Finding out what happened; Determining who is liable; Establishing the number of damages owed.
 Most claims adjusters work for insurance companies.
 Insurance companies employ claims adjusters to help pay off any losses they may incur due to accidents and damages.

 Long story short, if you’re interested in becoming a claims adjuster, then you should naturally enjoy helping others out of bad situations.